diptibaral21/ATM298/README.md

 # Spatiotemporal Mapping of Rice Cultivation in California(1997-2023) Using Python

 ## Overview
-This capstone project maps the spatial distribution of rice cultivation in California from 1997 to 2023 using python-based geospatial analysis.
+This capstone project maps the spatial distribution of rice cultivation in California from 2008 to 2023 using python-based geospatial analysis.

 The final output includes:
-    1. Annual rice distribution maps
+    1. Map of rice growing counties in Sacramento Valley, California
-    2. An animated visualization(1997-2023)
+    2. An animated visualization of rice growing areas in Sacramento Valley, California (2008-2023)
-    3. A time series of total rice area

-## Study Area
+## Focus Area
 This project focuses on nine major rice growing counties in California's Sacramento Valley:
     1. Butte
     2. Colusa